Mojtaba1996-glitch/Stock-Price-Forecasting-Traditional-vs.-Deep-Learning-Models/README.md

 ![LSTM model](LSTM.PNG)

 ## Conclusion
-In summary, this chapter examined improving stock selection through dynamic price prediction models, building on previous DEA analysis results.
-The study used and compared three different forecasting models, namely ARIMA, LSTM and Random Forest, to produce weekly price forecasts for nine stocks selected by the DEA.
+ The study used and compared three different forecasting models, namely ARIMA, LSTM and Random Forest, to produce weekly price forecasts for nine stocks.
 As far as price prediction accuracy is concerned, the ARIMA model showed superior performance with consistently low MAPE values between 1.26% and 2.92%.
 Its effectiveness was particularly evident in stocks such as EGCO, ADVANC and TU, with MAPE values of 1.26%, 1.32% and 1.39%, respectively.
 The LSTM model